agahkarakuzu/jnbkpitch/PITCHME.md

 <br>

 @ol[split-screen-list text-09]
-- Breathe interactivity into the display items of your old papers, let readers explore your findings like never before.
+- Breathe interactivity into the display items of your old papers.
+Readers can replicate your key figures and explore your findings like never before.
 - Transform a pseudo-algorithm into an online executable codeblock of your favorite language.
 - Create a digital narrative of your summary analysis, boost up the reproducibility of your study.
 @olend